 Reef tour dates

 One of the country's top reggae and dub acts, founded in 1993 by Greg Roberts and Tim Bran.
 Their debut album 360° set the stage for the follow up, Second Light, to be cited as a favourite of John Peel's and saw them play at Glastonbury just one year after their formation.
-Continuing to record and release new music, Dreadzone for many years hosted Dubweiser at Notting Hill Arts Club, and subsequently released Once Upon A Time in 2005.
+Continuing to record and release new music, Dreadzone for many years hosted Dubweiser at Notting Hill Arts Club.
+Their most recent album, 2017's Dead Times, entered the UK top 40 album chart.
 Their continued popularity remains a testament to their presence in British music.

 Dreadzone tour dates